island-is/handbook/docs/api-design-guide/README.md

 # API Design Guide

-This is the home of the API Design Guide published by Digital Iceland as a best practice guide for API development.
+This is the home of the API Design Guide published by Stafrænt Ísland as a best practice guide for API development.

 ## Content

 - [Introduction](#introduction)
 - [Design Principles](./design-principles/README.md)
   - [Once-Only](./design-principles/once-only.md)